terraform-linters/tflint/README.md

 ```
 $ tflint
 template.tf
         NOTICE:1 "iam_instance_profile" is not specified.
-If you want to change it, you need to recreate it
+If you want to change it, you need to recreate instance.
+(Only less than Terraform 0.8.8)
         ERROR:3 "t1.2xlarge" is invalid instance type.

 Result: 2 issues  (1 errors , 0 warnings , 1 notices)